Gebelein predynastic mummies

-Budge excavated all the bodies from the same grave site.
-Two were identified as male and one as female, with the others being of undetermined sex.
-The bodies were given to the British Museum in 1900.
-Some grave goods were documented at the time of excavation as "pots and flints", however, they were not passed on to the British Museum and their whereabouts remain unknown.
-Three of the bodies were found with coverings of different types (reed matting, palm fibre and animal skin), which still remain with the bodies.
-The bodies were found in fetal positions lying on their left sides.
+Two of the bodies are identified as male and one as female; the sex of the others is uncertain.
+Some grave goods were documented at the time of excavation as "pots and flints", but they were not acquired by the British Museum and their later whereabouts are unknown.
+Three of the bodies retain coverings or wrappings of different kinds, including basketry, linen, wicker, fur, and bandages.
+The bodies were buried in flexed positions, generally lying on their left sides.